AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 *   (Required) [Crafting storages](../items-blocks-machines/crafting_cpu_multiblock.md), available in all the standard cell sizes (1k, 4k, 16k, 64k, 256k).
 They store the ingredients and
     intermediate ingredients involved in a craft, so larger or more storages are required for the CPU to handle crafting jobs with more ingredients.
-*   (Optional) <ItemLink id="crafting_accelerator" />s, they make the system send out ingredient batches from pattern providers more often.
+*   (Optional) <ItemLink id="crafting_accelerator" />s, they make the system send out more ingredient batches from pattern providers.
     This allows, say, a pattern provider surrounded by 6 molecular assemblers to send ingredients to (and thus use) all 6 at once instead of just one.
 *   (Optional) <ItemLink id="crafting_monitor" />s, they display the job the CPU is handling at the moment.
 They can be colored via a <ItemLink id="color_applicator" />
 *   (Optional) <ItemLink id="crafting_unit" />s, they simply fill space in order to make the CPU a rectangular prism.